-Some temperature control units (device dependent) feature an electronic overtemperature and low-level protection.
-Instead of a mechanical float device, temperature sensors are employed on the surface of the heating coils.
-These sensors monitor overtemperature at this potential ignition source, thus ensuring that the controller regulates the heating coil temperatures below the critical temperature (fire point of the thermal fluid).
-This does not apply to chillers where the level is capacitively determined).
-An appropriate message is output on the >Touchscreen< [88].
-Please note the figure "Pilot ONE". \rightarrow Page 6.
+This temperature control unit has been equipped with an electronic overtemperature protection and lowlevel protection.
+Instead of a mechanical float switch, temperature sensors are employed on the surface of the heating coils.
+These sensors monitor overtemperature at this potential ignition source, thus ensuring the controller regulates the heating coil temperatures below the critical temperature (fire point of the thermal fluid).
+An appropriate message is output via the >Touchscreen< [88].